Encrypting Heroku Redis with Your Encryption Key

 $ aws enable-key-rotation --key-id CMK_ARN

-provisioning flag when creating your database.
+provisioning flag when creating your instance.

 $ heroku addons:create heroku-redis:private-7 --encryption-key CMK_ARN --app your-app-name